build-trust/ockam-documentation/guides/use-cases/apply-fine-grained-permissions-with-attribute-based-access-control-abac.md

 A subject’s request to perform an operation on a resource is granted or denied based on attributes of the **subject**, attributes of the **operation**, attributes of the **resource**, and attributes of the **environment**.
 Access is controlled using **policies** that are defined in terms of those attributes.

-In this guide we’ll walk through a step-by-step [demo](apply-fine-grained-permissions-with-attribute-based-access-control-abac.md#step-by-step-walkthrough) of using Ockam to add policy driven, attribute-based access control to any application using cryptographically verifiable credentials.&#x20;
+In this guide we’ll walk through a step-by-step [<mark style="color:blue;">demo</mark>](apply-fine-grained-permissions-with-attribute-based-access-control-abac.md#step-by-step-walkthrough) of using Ockam to add policy driven, attribute-based access control to any application using cryptographically verifiable credentials.

 ## Background